kvnlpz/CPSC335/README.txt

   File README.txt

+  Folder code, contains the index.html file
      File index.html.
 Double click to start running

+  Folder files, contains file animator.js and dile styles.css
      File animator.js.
 This shows the behavior of the ant.
 This will have the setup for which direction the ant will go when the color changes.
         It also shows how the ant will be changing its direction on screen.
 The point of the triangle is the direction the ant will be moving in.

      File styles.css.
 Placement and style of the font.
 Setting background color.

   File ComplexityOrder.doc.
 Describing the Big-O algorithm